ThiDurante/BlogManager/README.md

 ## Screenshots

-I user a pattern for commits that makes them easily readable and faster to understand changes that were made!
+I use a pattern for commits that makes them easily readable and faster to understand changes that were made!

 ![App Screenshot](https://i.imgur.com/T6AbvFr.png)